-First contact resolution is the percentage of incoming service calls that are resolved during the first interaction with the customer, eliminating the need for the customer or IT Support to follow up with a second contact.
+First contact resolution is the percentage of incoming service calls or requests that are resolved during the first interaction with the customer, eliminating the need for the customer or IT Support to follow up with a second contact.

-Why makes FCR critical?
+What makes FCR critical?

-One, first contact resolution is a key driver for customer satisfaction, which should and must be measured.
-High FCR rates are usually associated with high levels of customer satisfaction.
-FCRs can also be measured in tandem with other key metrics such as average Talk Time for service calls (the amount of time an agent spends with a customer during a call) as a combined metric for measuring customer satisfaction.
-An industry maxim states that Fast Talk Time averages combined with low FCR rates may be a signal of low customer satisfaction.
+FCRs can be measured in tandem with other metrics.
+For example, look at FCR alongside Average Talk Time (aka Average Handle Time) for service calls—that is, the amount of time an agent spends with a customer during a call—as a combined metric for measuring customer satisfaction.
+An industry maxim states that fast Average Talk Time rates combined with low FCR rates may be a signal of low customer satisfaction.

 How do you measure FCR?

 Given that you can’t improve what you don’t measure, and you can’t measure what you can’t define, how do you define FCR?
 FCR is usually measured either as gross FCR or net FCR, using these equations:

 Net FCR is a more valuable and commonly used metric because many tickets simply can’t be resolved on first contact.
 Hardware requisitions, software rollouts, and local or regional issues, such as an email or Internet outage, will require many touches and support levels to resolve.
 When calculating your net FCR rate, you’ll need to first define which tickets are FCR-eligible and only count those tickets.

 Besides using Net FCR over Gross FCR, FCR measurement can get complicated in the following areas.
 As with any metrics, you’ll need to adjust your measurements accordingly to look at realistic IT and business outcomes Here are some tips for more accurately measuring FCR:

 Adjust first contact resolution for direct and indirect tickets